-Our grantmaking reflects the values of the Laird Norton Family.
-We give in program areas that reflect current interests of the Family: Arts in Education, Climate Change, Human Services, and Watershed Stewardship.
-The Foundation also has a youth grantmaking program called the Sapling Fund that supports youth-focused organizations.
-From 2007-2016, we also gave through our Global Fundamentals program, which supported WASH projects in developing countries.
+Our grantmaking reflects the values of the Laird Norton family.
+We give in program areas that reflect the family's shared interests: Arts in Education, Climate Change, Human Services, and Watershed Stewardship.
+The Foundation also has a youth grantmaking program called the Sapling Fund that supports new giving priorities each year.
 More information about the specifics of our grantmaking and the organizations we have supported recently can be found on our program pages.

 The Foundation does not provide grants for individuals, scholarships, endowments, capital campaigns, for-profit organizations, or unincorporated associations or groups.

 No grants are made to religious institutions for religious purposes.